Constructing elliptic curves over finite fields with prescribed torsion: Introduction

 \section{Introduction}

 By Mazur's theorem \cite{Mazur:Torsion}, the order of a nontrivial torsion point on an elliptic curve over the rational numbers must belong to the set

-Conversely, for each $N\in \mathcal{T}$, an infinite family of elliptic curves over $\mathbb{Q}$ containing a point of order $N$ is exhibited by the parametrizations of Kubert \cite{Kubert:Torsion}.\footnote{Kubert also addresses the torsion subgroups $\mathbb{Z}/2\mathbb{Z}\times \mathbb{Z}/2N\mathbb{Z}$ for $N=1,2,3,4$.
-We consider only the subgroups $\mathbb{Z}/N\mathbb{Z}$ here.} Over a finite field $\mathbb{F}_q$, these parametrizations provide an easy way to generate universal families of curves whose order is divisible by $N$.
-This can accelerate applications that search for an elliptic curve with a particular property, such as a curves with smooth order (as in the elliptic curve factorization method \cite{Atkin:ECMCurves}), or curves with a particular endomorphism ring (as when computing Hilbert class polynomials with the Chinese Remainder Theorem \cite{Belding:HilbertClassPolynomial}).
+Conversely, for each $N\in \mathcal{T}$ an infinite family of elliptic curves over $\mathbb{Q}$ containing a point of order~$N$ is exhibited by the parameterizations of Kubert \cite{Kubert:Torsion}.\footnote{Kubert also addresses the torsion subgroups $\mathbb{Z}/2\mathbb{Z}\times \mathbb{Z}/2N\mathbb{Z}$ for $N=1,2,3,4$.} Over a finite field $\mathbb{F}_q$, these parameterizations provide an efficient way to generate curves whose order $\#E(\Fq)$ is divisible by $N$.
+This can significantly accelerate applications that search for an elliptic curve $E/\Fq$ with a desired property, such as curves with smooth order, as in the elliptic curve factorization method \cite{Atkin:ECMCurves,Montgomery:SpeedingECM}, or curves with a particular endomorphism ring, as when computing Hilbert class polynomials with the Chinese Remainder Theorem \cite{Belding:HilbertClassPolynomial,EngeSutherland:CRTClassInvariants,Sutherland:HilbertClassPolynomials}.